 “Yes?”
 He didn’t look like a salesman.
 He looked … she wasn’t sure.
 But not like a salesman.

 “I believe my colleagues visited you yesterday.”
 He waved behind him, and Glenda saw the two men loitering at the gate.
 Green Suit looked uncomfortable in the mild sun, but Pest stood with his arms crossed over his broad chest, smiling at her.

-“Mrs Holt.
-I apologise for them, they were impatient.
-I do have serious matters to discuss with you, though.”
+“Mrs Holt, I do apologise for them.
+They were impatient.
+I have serious matters to discuss with you, however.”

 “Well, discuss away, then.”

 “Why on earth would I let you lot into my house?”

 He smiled.
 “You could keep hold of the cricket bat, if you wanted.”